jcausey-astate/min-max_heap/README.md

     DOI=http://dx.doi.org/10.1145/6617.6621
 </blockquote>

+The main advantage of the Min-Max Heap is the ability to access both the _minimum_ and _maximum_ values contained in the data structure in constant time.
+The trade-off is a slight increase in the complexity constant coefficients with respect to traditional heaps.
+The Min-Max heap still maintains the same _order_ of complexity as traditional heaps for all operations.

-The min-max heap functions are all defined as _templates_, so a heap of any type that is _less-than comparable_ is possible.
+The heap functions defined in _`mmheap.h`_ are defined as _templates_, so a heap of any type that is _less-than comparable_ and _copy-constructable_ is possible.
 The heap functions are designed to work in-place on top of a regular C++ array.

 ### Namespaces
 The file _`mmheap.h`_ defines two namespaces: `mmheap` and `_mmheap`.
 All of the functions necessary to use the min-max heap are exposed in the `mmheap` namespace.
 It should not be necessary to use the `_mmheap` namespace (those functions are for internal use only).